Career vs Vocation: What is the Difference?

-Why do you go into a career that is really not for you?
-Maybe you didn’t know what you wanted to do when you left school so you took the first option that came along and by default, happened to stay in that option.
+Why do you go into a career that's really not for you?
+Maybe you didn’t know what you wanted to do when you left school.
+So, you took the first option that came along and by default, happened to stay in that option.

 Maybe you felt the need to make your parents proud so you followed in their footsteps despite hating every moment of it.
-You listened to what others told you what you should be doing and before you knew it, you find yourself in a job that someone else dreamed of as “ideal” but was not your own dream.
+You listened to what others told you what you should be doing.
+And before you knew it, you found yourself in a job that someone else dreamed of as “ideal” but was not your own dream.